uptane/uptane-standard/uptane-standard.md

 Repository mapping metadata informs a Primary ECU about which repositories to trust for images or image paths. {{TAP-4}} describes how to make use of more complex repository mapping metadata in order to have more than the two required repositories.

-Repository mapping metadata, or the equivalent informational content, MUST be present on all Primary ECUs, and MUST contain the following information:
+Repository mapping metadata, or the equivalent informational content, SHALL be present on all Primary ECUs, and SHALL contain the following information:

 * A list of repository names and one or more URLs at which the named repository can be accessed.
-At a minimum, this MUST include the Director and Image repositories.
+At a minimum, this SHALL include the Director and Image repositories.
 * A list of mappings of image paths to repositories, each of which contains:
     * A list of image paths.
 Image paths MAY be expressed using wildcards, or by enumerating a list, or a combination of the two.
-    * A list of repositories that MUST provide signed Targets metadata for images stored at those paths.
+    * A list of repositories that SHALL provide signed Targets metadata for images stored at those paths.

 For example, in the most basic Uptane case, the repository mapping metadata would contain:

 * The name and URL of the Director repository.
 * The name and URL of the Image repository.
-* A single mapping indicating that all images (`*`) MUST be signed by both the Director and Image repository.
+* A single mapping indicating that all images (`*`) SHALL be signed by both the Director and Image repository.

 Note that the metadata need not be in the form of a metadata file.
 For example, in the basic case where there is only one Director and one Image repository, and all images need to have signed metadata from both repositories, it would be sufficient to have a configuration file with URLs for the two repositories and a client that always checks for metadata matches between them.
 In this case, no explicit mapping would be defined, because the mapping is defined as part of the Uptane client implementation.